 Build a snow fort

-Again, this is a fun way to get active in the snow and use your imagination to create the fort.
+Again, this is a fun way to get active on snowy days and to use your imagination in designing the fort.
 If your child loves making indoor blanket forts, this is the perfect winter alternative.

 Skiing and snowboarding

-Whether you try downhill skiing or cross country skiing, this activity would make a great day trip for the whole family.
+Whether you try downhill skiing or cross country skiing, this activity makes a great day trip for the whole family.
 If you’re located in Southern Ontario, there’s plenty of cross country skiing trails as well as alpine skiing hills.

 If your child prefers snowboarding, check out those same alpine hills for another chance at an active family day trip!